Application Deadline: January 15

 Summer Institute for International Students (SIIS)

-Admitted students that were required to take either the TOEFL or the IELTS, examination and achieve a minimum score, will also be invited to participate in a one month intensive cultural and language immersion program called the Summer Institute for International Students (SIIS) that begins in early.
+Admitted students that were required to take either the TOEFL or the IELTS examination will also be invited to participate in a one month intensive cultural and language immersion program called the Summer Institute for International Students (SIIS) that begins in early August.
 Native English speakers from outside the US are also welcome to attend the program.
-Tuition will not be charged to the student to attend this program.
-However, there will be a $500 fee.
-The primary focus of the program is to provide extensive opportunities for students to become accustomed to a U.S. university environment with the goal of easing their transition into a full time academic curriculum in English.
+Tuition will not be charged to students who attend this program, however there will be a $500 fee.
+The primary focus of the program is to provide extensive opportunities for students to become accustomed to a U.S. university environment, with the goal of easing their transition into a full time academic curriculum in English.
 Students can expect to gain an understanding of instructor expectations and student responsibilities.
 The SIIS program allows students to become acquainted with each other, Ann Arbor, and the University of Michigan before regular classes begin.
 Students should plan to arrive on campus in August and check in before the program begins.
 Details of the program will be emailed to students once they have accepted their admission offer.

 Pay $500 SIIS Program Fee.

 I-20 / Visa (International Applicants Only)